Linear Alignment of Vision-language Models for Image Captioning: Methods

 \subsection{Retrieval-augmented Image Captioning (ReCap)}

 Our linear mapping $\BW$ can be leveraged for task-specific alignment and gives rise to our novel lightweight image captioning method \OurMethod.
-The key idea is that we can represent a given image in the language space as a set of retrieved captions from a retrieval datastore that describe similar images.
-In turn, we can condition a pre-trained language model (LM) on this set of captions to create a new caption for the input image.
+The key idea is that we can represent a given image in the language space as a set of captions that describe similar images.
+To this end, we utilize a datastore of embedded captions from which we can retrieve.
+In turn, we can condition a pre-trained language model (LM) on this set of retrieved captions to create a new caption for the input image.

 We utilize $\BW$ for retrieval augmentation, where the retrieval datastore $\cC$ contains captions of the training set $\cD_{\text{Train}}$.
 Then we project a given image to the caption embedding space and retrieve its nearest neighbors.
 Given an image $\Bx \in \cX$, we compute an embedding $\phi(\Bx)$ and select the set $\cK$ of top-$k$ captions by